 Background and Intent: Core faculty members are critical to the success of resident education.
 They support the program leadership in developing, implementing, and assessing curriculum, mentoring residents, and assessing residents' progress toward achievement of competence in and the autonomous practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
 Core faculty members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of residents, and also participate in non-clinical activities related to resident education and program administration.
-Examples of these nonclinical activities include, but are not limited to, interviewing and selecting resident applicants, providing didactic instruction, mentoring residents, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.
+Examples of these non-clinical activities include, but are not limited to, interviewing and selecting resident applicants, providing didactic instruction, mentoring residents, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

 II.B.4.a) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.b) Programs with 12 or fewer residents must have a minimum of three core physician faculty members in addition to the program director.
-(Core) II.B.4.c) Programs with more than 12 residents must have a minimum of one core physician faculty member, in addition to the program director, for every four residents.
 (Core)

+II.B.4.a).(1)

+The core clinical faculty must include a minimum of four clinical physician faculty members, defined as physicians who practice clinically and who lead or co-lead clinical rotations for residents.
+(Core)

+II.B.4.a).(1).(a)

+Programs, regardless of size, must maintain a ratio of at least 1.5 clinical physician faculty members to each resident.
+(Core)

 - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
-Additional administrative support must be provided based on program size as follows: (Core)
+(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)